 I told the manager that if he wasn't going to match the price then he would need to provide me, in writing, a description of the difference between the online item and the one I had ordered in the store.
 At this point he gave up and gave me my refund.

-Review about: Larson Doors Tradewinds Door.
+Product or Service Mentioned: Larson Doors Tradewinds Door.

 Reason of review: Pricing issue.